loda-lang/loda-programs/programs/oeis/list3.md

 * [A312928](http://oeis.org/A312928) ([L10 program](A312928.asm)): Coordination sequence Gal.3.16.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312932](http://oeis.org/A312932) ([L26 program](A312932.asm)): Coordination sequence Gal.5.81.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312960](http://oeis.org/A312960) ([L23 program](A312960.asm)): Coordination sequence Gal.4.106.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313051](http://oeis.org/A313051) ([L35 program](A313051.asm)): Coordination sequence Gal.3.33.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313090](http://oeis.org/A313090) ([L22 program](A313090.asm)): Coordination sequence Gal.5.114.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313110](http://oeis.org/A313110) ([L18 program](A313110.asm)): Coordination sequence Gal.3.13.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313115](http://oeis.org/A313115) ([L18 program](A313115.asm)): Coordination sequence Gal.4.43.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.